Umar Lee: Political activity

-Since June 2018, Lee hosted St. Louis Speaks, a podcast that fosters dialog about St. Louis and the surrounding area.
-The podcast was co-created and is produced by historian Mark Loehrer In 2020, the podcast changed its name to Informal History STL and added several local historians and writers while adding a quarterly print publication.
+Since June 2018, Lee hosted St. Louis Speaks, a podcast that fosters dialogue about St. Louis and the surrounding area.
+The podcast was co-created and is produced by historian Mark Loehrer .In 2020, the podcast changed its name to Informal History STL and added several local historians and writers while adding a quarterly print publication.
 In 2021, he began hosting a podcast with Father Augustine Wetta entitled "Disagreement."

 Personal life

 Umar Lee was born to James D. Lee and Karen Arnold, in St Louis, Missouri into a blue collar family.
-Lee's 19-year old nephew, an aspiring SoundCloud rapper named Shelbyon Polk (also known as "Lil' Chubb"), was found dead with gunshot wounds to his torso on Thanksgiving Day 2017 in St Louis.
+Lee's 19-year old nephew, an aspiring SoundCloud rapper named "Shelbyon Polk" (also known as "Lil' Chubb"), was found dead with gunshot wounds to his torso on Thanksgiving Day 2017 in St Louis.
 Lee's mother, Karen Arnold, was murdered on December 18, 2018 in Kirkwood, Missouri by unknown assailants who broke into her apartment while she was sleeping and shot her.